-Our fully model-based approach removes many of the shortcomings of inverse distance weighting (IDW), which was used by the NADP to predict annual spatial patterns of wet deposition; see nadp.sws.uiuc.edu/isopleths/annualmaps.asp.
-The IDW method interpolates a deposition value at a new site by taking weighted means of depositions at data sites; the weights are inversely proportional to the square of the distance between the interpolation site and the data sites.
-Hence, these interpolations are most accurate near the data sites.
-However, IDW has serious limitations:

-- (a) it cannot accommodate covariate information; - (b) handling of missing observations by simple averaging of available observations is ad hoc and fails to take account of variability in these observations; - (c) it is not possible to associate any sort of uncertainty with estimated quarterly or annual totals, i.e. to provide uncertainty maps for the region; - (d) it does not recognize the problem of point mass at 0 (ordinary kriging suffers similar problems and, by ignoring uncertainty in model parameters, tends to underestimate predictive variability);
+Our fully model-based approach removes many of the shortcomings of inverse distance weighting (IDW)used by NADP to predict annual spatial patterns of wet deposition, see nadp.sws.uiuc.edu/isopleths/annualmaps.asp.
+The IDW method interpolates a deposition value at a new site by taking weighted means of depositions at data sites; the weights are inversely proportional to the square of the distance between the interpolation site and the data sites so these interpolations are most accurate near the data sites.
+However, IDW has serious limitations: (i) it cannot accommodate covariate information; (ii) handling of missing observations by simple averaging of available observations is ad-hoc and fails to take account of variability in these observations; (iii) it is not possible to associate any sort of uncertainty with estimated quarterly or annual totals, i.e. to provide uncertainty maps for the region.
+Lastly, it does not recognise the problem of point mass at 0.
+Ordinary kriging suffers similar problems and, by ignoring uncertainty in model parameters, tends to underestimate predictive variability; and (iv) modelling at annual scale is possible but sacrifices process understanding that is available at weekly resolution.